How to Get Followers on Facebook (17 Genuine Ways)

 Facebook followers and page likes are not the same thing.

-Followers see your public posts in their feed.
-Likes show support but don’t guarantee you appear in someone’s feed.
-On business pages, liking and following happen simultaneously by default.
-On personal profiles, you need to enable Professional Mode before a Follow button appears.
+On business pages, liking and following happen together by default.
+On personal profiles, you have to switch on Professional Mode before a Follow button even shows.

-One more thing before you start:
+One more thing before you start.

-The Facebook algorithm scores each post based on early engagement signals and shows it to a small group first.
-If that group engages quickly, Facebook expands the reach to more users.
-Non-engaging followers drag down your engagement rate score, which tells the algorithm your content isn’t worth wider distribution.
-That’s why fake or bought followers always backfire.
+The algorithm scores each post on early engagement and shows it to a small group first.
+If they react quickly, Facebook pushes it out to more people.

 1. Optimize Your Facebook Page Before Doing Anything Else